hyperledger/indy-hipe/text/protocol-discovery/README.md

 of ultra-minimal data is also a problem, so use good judgment about how forthcoming to be.

-##### Consider adding some spurious details.

-If a query could match multiple message families, then occasionally you might add some made-up message family names as matches.
-If a regex allows multiple versions of a protocol, then sometimes you might use some made-up *versions*.
-And sometimes not.
-(Doing this too aggressively might reveal your agent implementation, so use sparingly.)

 ##### Vary the format of responses.

 Sometimes, you might prettify your agent plaintext message one way,